IntersectMBO/lsm-tree/doc/format-run.md

 * Bits 16–31 are zero.

-As a result, a type–version indicator can be written in hexadecimal with only 4-digits of which the first two denote the type and the last two constitute the version number.
+As a result, a type–version indicator can be written in hexadecimal with only 4-digits of which the two most significant denote the type and the two least significant constitute the version number.
 Version numbers are assigned independently for each particular type.
 They must not be zero, which ensures that from the way the type–version indicator is stored one can determine whether the concrete serialised index stores numbers in little-endian or big-endian.

 ### Compact index